habibcomsats/NVFlare/docs/examples/hello_pt.rst

 ----------------

-Feel free to refer to the :doc:`detailed documentation <../programming_guide>` at any point to learn more about the specifics of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.
+Feel free to refer to the :doc:`detailed documentation <../programming_guide>` at any point to learn more about the specifics of `[BLINDED] FLARE <https://pypi.org/project/flare/>`_.

-Make sure you have an environment with NVIDIA FLARE installed.
+Make sure you have an environment with [BLINDED] FLARE installed.

-You can follow the :ref:`installation <installation>` guide on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.
+You can follow the :ref:`installation <installation>` guide on the general concept of setting up a Python virtual environment (the recommended environment) and how to install [BLINDED] FLARE.

 Introduction
 -------------

-Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the CIFAR10 dataset using the included Scatter and Gather workflow.
+Through this exercise, you will integrate [BLINDED] FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use [BLINDED] FLARE to train a convolutional network with the CIFAR10 dataset using the included Scatter and Gather workflow.

 The setup of this exercise consists of one **server** and two **clients**.